cwarden45/QCarray_SuperPop/README.md

 For QC statistics, the Call Rate can also be exported (after being calculated, from "Samples Table"), but a call rate will also be calculated in `create_geno_mat.R`.

-1) `create_geno_mat.R`  This function will also create a folder with BAF/LRR values (although those are for QC figures, and are not needed for ethnicity assignments).
+1) `create_geno_mat.R`  This function will also create a folder with BAF/LRR values (although those are for QC figures, and are not needed for super-population assignments).
 Within an R session, you can run `source("create_geno_mat.R")`.
 Running `Rscript create_geno_mat.R` via command line should also do the trick (just make sure your sample names don't start with numbers, or be OK with automatically adding "S" to the sample name).

 2) `python create_combined_vcf.py` Please note that you would need to comment the header to make standard format .vcf (the output is formatted for the next script in R)